lucapette/web/main/content/writing/my-engineering-management-values.md

 you were there or you weren't.

 I started writing things down for my teams and never looked back ever since.
-It's now my favourite communication style to broadcast information.
+It's now my favourite way to broadcast information.

-I treat written communication channels very differently from each other.
-Written words shouldn't always have the same weight.
-The context matters quite a bit.
+I treat written communication "channels" very differently from each other.
+Written words can't always weight the same.
+The context ("the channel") matters quite a bit.
 Let me break it down.

 ### Chats

 I'm deliberately silly in chats.
 I make jokes.
-I police people out of slack threads if the conversation gets serious.
+I police people out of a chat if the conversation gets serious.

-This attitude is designed to constantly send the message that chats aren't the place for any serious work.
+This is designed to constantly send the message that chats aren't the place for any serious work.

 I may use chats as a secondary broadcast channel.
-Meaning I link important writing living somewhere else (like a google doc or a github issue) in a chat and remind the team to discuss anything related to it in the relevant place.
+Meaning that I link important writing living somewhere else (like a google doc or a GitHub issue) in a chat and remind the team to discuss anything related to it in the relevant place.

 ### Design proposals